 4) Submit the request form: Completed forms must be submitted to The Case Management Office either electronically at firstname.lastname@example.org or by fax to 248-858-9573, by mail, or in person.
 Probate Court requests will be held pending payment of fee.

-5) Pay the fee: You may pay for your Judge On-Line (JOL) Proceeding via credit card (call 248-858-0351), check or cash.
+5) Pay the fee: You may pay for your Judge On-Line (JOL) Proceeding by check, cash, or if you wish, you may pay by credit card online (no payments will be accepted over the phone).
 Please allow time for your payment to be processed prior to the date of the proceeding.

 6) Confirm Participation: The day prior to your proceeding, you will be contacted by the Judge’s Chambers to confirm your participation, the DIRECT phone line at which you may be reached, and a time frame during which you will be expected to be available to receive your JOL call.

 7) Accept Call: Chambers will contact you at the pre-arranged time.
 They will make two attempts to reach you.
 If they are unable to reach you, your participation via Judge on Line may be considered waived.
 The same applies to lost or dropped calls.
 It is highly recommended that whenever possible, you be available at a land-line in order to avoid this happening.